oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 *   Changes in new connection creation flow - Prevent addition of duplicate connections in AddStorageServerConnection command for file domains. (in review) <http://gerrit.ovirt.org/#/c/15388/>
 *   Add non empty iqn validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections.
 (Currently a connection for block domains is created via AddSanStorageDomain command directly). (ready) <http://gerrit.ovirt.org/#/c/15516/>
 *   Add non empty port validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections. (not started)
 *   Extend functionality of existing UpdateStorageServerConnection command to update iSCSI connections.
-Check connection validity to target, VG properties - whether they are correct.
-If domains use the connection - lock them during the update and update their stats. (in implementation)
+Check connection validity to target, VG properties - whether they are correct. (in implementation)
+*   Change update connection flow not to fail if there are no domains using the connection .
+If there are domains using the connection - lock them during the update and update their stats. (in implementation)
 *   Add validation of non empty connection field and appropriate error to be used by AddStorageConnection and UpdateStorageConnection commands. (ready) <http://gerrit.ovirt.org/#/c/15560/>
 *   MLA (permissions) - not started